Yes, You Can Start An Online Area

 2. Are you a proposed Area in a State, Province or Country that has not been represented at the World Service Conference before?
 Yes

-Name of State, Province or Country: Not Applicable, we’re an online area that circumvents the entire globe.
+Name of State, Province or Country: Not Applicable.
+We’re an online area that circumvents the entire globe.
 We have no geographical boundaries.
-We embrace the “global village” of Cocaine Anonymous and as such, we have no affiliation to any particular country or current C.A. region.
+We embrace the “global village” of Cocaine Anonymous and as such, we have no affiliation to any particular country or geographic region.

 3. Proposed Area name: Cocaine Anonymous Online Recovery Area | https://onlinerecoveryarea.org